 My late father in law used to make amazing chili.
 He would make a huge pot of it, and we would all rave about how good it was, and how it became even better the next day.
 His chili did contain beans, and it was delicious.

 So, does real chili have beans?
 Some say that real chili is made without beans, some say it’s made with beans:

-I like both versions, but for anyone who prefers to avoid beans, this no bean chili is obviously the better choice.
+I actually like both versions.
+But for anyone who prefers to avoid beans (such as anyone on a keto or paleo diet), this no-bean chili is obviously the better choice.

-While I realize that chili is supposed to be cooked lovingly for at least an hour over low heat, I’m way too impatient for that, so my no nean chili is ready in 30 minutes – and it’s intensely flavorful and absolutely delicious.
+While I realize that chili is supposed to be cooked lovingly for at least an hour over low heat, I’m way too impatient for that.
+So my no-bean chili is ready in 30 minutes – and it’s intensely flavorful and absolutely delicious.
 If anything, the meat is juicier because of the shorter cooking time.

 - 1 teaspoon ground cumin